mcjurij/mfm/Hardware_en.md

 Counter 2:
 ![Counter 2](photos/counter_2.jpeg "Counter 2")

 The two are not built exactly as in the schematics.
 The reason for the linear regulator to the right of the IRMs is because the IRMs output is 9V.
-If you take the right IRM, one with 5 V at the output, this isn't needed.
+If you take the right IRM, one with a 5 V output, this isn't needed.

 The signal path using Counter 1, schematic `hardware/counter_atmega328p_v2/counter_mcu_2.kicad_sch`.
 ![Counter ATmega328p v2](hardware/counter_atmega328p_v2/counter_atmega328p_v2.png "Counter ATmega328p v2")